Responsible Office: Office of Cybersecurity

 Contact: Chris Madeksho

 The Office of Cybersecurity enables business through facilitating a security exception and exemption program that evaluates and documents any deviations to the established UTHSC policies, standards and controls.
 This document identifies the requirements, procedures, and documentation for granting and controlling exceptions and exemptions to established standards, practices, and controls in order to provide for unusual operational, technical, or administrative circumstances.
+This standard is also designed to meet compliance requirements for data regulated by federal or state law.
+This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).

 All UTHSC Security Controls and ITS/InfoSec Standards, Practices and Controls.
 These Standards may be written authoritative documents or other ITS standards, such as baseline configurations and firewall rules.